maidsafe/rfcs/proposed/0000-UDP-hole-punching.md

 if we did, we call the `callback` with `(udp_socket, Ok(peer_addr))`, otherwise we call it with an appropriate `io::Error`.

+## Using the punched hole

-After a successful hole-punch, it is assumed that the two peers can communicate with each other.
-Users can take the `udp_socket` and assign it to e.g.
+After a successful hole-punch, it is assumed that the two peers can communicate with each other over the unreliable UDP protocol.
+At this point we'd like to use that UDP socket with protocols such as uTP for added reliability.

-`UtpSocket` from the rust-utp library, on which, standard `connect` and `accept` functions can be called (AFAIK rust-utp library doesn't yet support rendezvous connect).
+Unfortunatelly, the rust-utp library doesn't currently support rendezvous connections, so this functionality will need to be added.

 # Drawbacks